pactflow/terraform-provider-pact/docs/resources/application.md

 ## Compatibility

--> This feature is available to both Pactflow and OSS users
+-> This feature is available to both PactFlow and OSS users

 ## Example Usage